lidofinance/dc4bc/Primitives and processes.md

 4. When enough (>= threshold) participants broadcasted a partial signature, threshold signature is reconstructed.
 5. Someone broadcasts a partial signature.

-If not enough participants signal their willingness to sign within a timeout or signal their rejection to sign,
+If not enough participants signal their willingness to sign within a timeout or signal their rejection to sign, signature process is aborted.

+We think that business logic in the hot node should be organized as a set of simple state machines that change state only by external trigger, such as CLI command, message from cold node, or a new message on Bulletin Board.
+That way it can be easily tested and audited.